swjcpy/gd_test/README.md

 # gd_test

-Since I don't have access to database, here I assume policyholders are stored in a list called policyholders events are stored in a list called events each element of these two lists is a class object event is a child of policyholder
+Since I don't have access to database, here I assume policyholders are stored in a list called policyholders, events are stored in a list called events, each element of these two lists is a class object.

 [policyholders.py](https://github.com/swjcpy/gd_test/blob/master/policyholders.py) defines each policyholder, everytime a new policy holder is created, it will be stored into policyholders list